Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 There are several changes to vanilla quests, to balance them and provide new role-playing opportunities.
 Check [here](https://github.com/Geborgen/nordic-souls/blob/main/.github/QUESTCHANGES.md) to see the different quest start conditions.
 If you can't start a quest, it is likely because you haven't met the correct conditions, and you should check this document.

-- All of [jayserpa](https://www.nexusmods.com/skyrimspecialedition/users/5201727?tab=user+files)'s quest expansion series is included, in addition to his dialogue expansions and various other mods.
+- All of [JaySerpa](https://www.nexusmods.com/skyrimspecialedition/users/5201727?tab=user+files)'s quest expansion series is included, in addition to his dialogue expansions and various other mods.
 - [Cult of the World Eater - Dragon Priests Buff Alduin](https://www.nexusmods.com/skyrimspecialedition/mods/83274) gives Alduin a series of powerful buffs which are dispelled by killing the named Dragon Priests.
 This encourages you to tear down the figureheads of the Dragon Cult before battling Alduin.
 - [Cult of the True Dragonborn - Immersive Miraak Difficulty](https://www.nexusmods.com/skyrimspecialedition/mods/83458) does a similar thing but for Miraak's Dragon Priests (except killing Vahlok which will only strengthen him...)
-- [BUVARP](https://www.nexusmods.com/skyrimspecialedition/mods/56120) gives new purposes to NPCs that are barely used in Vanilla.
-In many cases, they are quest NPCs that get deleted by the game after their quests.
+- [Defeat the Dragon Cult](https://www.nexusmods.com/skyrimspecialedition/mods/86625) adds a quest pointing you towards and offering incentive to kill the Dragon Priests.
 - [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) changes start conditions for some vanilla quests.
 - [Thieves Guild Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/33256) changes start conditions for Thieves Guild quests.
 - [Delayed Quest Starts](https://www.nexusmods.com/skyrimspecialedition/mods/72751) changes the starting requirements for a few other quests.